Adolf Wagner: War years, illness and death

 At the outbreak of the Second World War on 1 September 1939, Wagner was named Reich Defense Commissioner for Wehrkreise (Military Districts) VII and XIII.
 He was the only Commissioner named to head two districts.
 His jurisdiction included his Gau and four other Bavarian Gaue (Bayreuth, Franconia, Mainfranken and Swabia) as well as the northwestern section of Reichsgau Sudetenland.
 In this position, Wagner assumed responsibility for civil defense, air defense and evacuation activities, as well as for managing the local war economy by administering wartime rationing and suppressing black market activities.
 On 15 November 1940, he became the Housing Commissioner for his Gau and, on 6 April 1942, he was named the Representative in Gau Munich-Upper Bavaria for Fritz Sauckel in his capacity as General Plenipotentiary for Labor Deployment.
 In this role, Wagner assisted in procuring forced civilian labor for Germany's wartime industries.

 Wagner for many years suffered from the effects of chronic alcoholism, and his condition worsened in November 1941 after follow-up operations for his WWI leg injury.
 In June 1942 Wagner was still recuperating and was replaced in his official duties by Paul Giesler in an acting capacity on 23 June.
 Then at a Party rally in Traunstein on 15 July 1942, Wagner suffered a stroke that very seriously incapacitated him with impaired speech and mobility.
 Wagner nominally remained in his posts until a second stroke resulted in his death on 12 April 1944, at which time Giesler was named his permanent successor.
-The increasingly reclusive Führer made a rare public appearance to attend Wagner's lavish funeral on 17 April at the Deutsches Museum that included a eulogy by Minister of Propaganda Josef Goebbels.
+The increasingly reclusive Führer made a rare public appearance to attend Wagner's lavish funeral on 17 April at the Deutsches Museum that included a eulogy by Minister of Propaganda Joseph Goebbels.
 The deceased Gauleiter was posthumously awarded the German Order, the Nazi Party's highest decoration.
 He was buried near the Ehrentempel (Honor Temples) which housed the remains of those killed in the Beer Hall Putsch.